freenas/freenas-docs/userguide/storage.rst

-The effect will be that any user who can access the dataset contents, will also be able to view the list of snapshots by navigating to the dataset's :file:`.zfs` directory, and to browse and search any files they have permission to access throughout the dataset's entire snapshot collection.
+The effect will be that any user who can access the dataset contents, will also be able to view the list of snapshots by navigating to the :file:`.zfs` directory of the dataset, and to browse and search any files they have permission to access throughout the entire snapshot collection of the dataset.
 A user's ability to view files within a snapshot will be limited by any permissions or ACLs set on the files when the snapshot was taken.
 Snapshots are fixed as "read-only", so this access does not permit the user to change any files in the snapshots, or to modify or delete any snapshot, even if they had write permission at the time when the snapshot was taken.

 .. note:: ZFS has a :command:`zfs diff` command which can list the files that have changed between any two snapshot versions within a dataset,